 Local Government to Demolish Illegal Mining Camp along a River in the West of China

 Although China shut down the bitcoin trading platform and deemed it illegal, its attitude towards bitcoin’s “mining” is still ambiguous.
-Now 70% of the world’s bitcoins are produced in China, while 70% of China’s “stock” are in Sichuan, a western province of China, especially along the Dadu River, where there are plenty of hydropower.
+Now 70% of the world’s bitcoins are produced in China, while 70% of China’s “stock” is in Sichuan, a western province of China, especially along the Dadu River, where there is plenty of hydropower.

 As bitcoin’s “mining” requires a lot of electricity, China’s bitcoin’s mining camp is often located in remote areas with low electricity charges, such as Xinjiang, Yunnan, Inner Mongolia, Sichuan and other regions.As a saying goes: Sichuan is the natural “mining capital” of bitcoin.

 Due to nearly 50% of the revenue is used to pay for electricity, so the miner turned to direct power supply from the power plant.

 “The cost is very low for the direct power supply of the power station for it does not need to be integrated into the state grid.
 Many mines are built directly in or near the power station, and they build their own substations.”

 Said by a senior miner, as a bitcoin mine, factory building can not be approved, nor environmental assessment and construction report.
 And the mine may be suspected of illegal construction, power plant direct sale also violates the electricity law.

 The shortest factory building is on the Dadu River embankment, only a few meters away from the river surface.
 The newly built cement wall is isolated from the office building of the power station and connected with the transformer unit separated from the wall of the power station.

 Entering the factory building, the water mist emitted from the power plant drifted in, and the staff jokingly said, “This is natural cooling water.”